 The factor regarding whether sciatica pain is lessened or exacerbated by e-bike riding varies.
-For some sciatica patients, they say that using their e-Bike helps relieves their pain, whereas some note that they tend to feel more pain after periods of cycling.
+Some sciatica patients say that using their e-Bike helps relieve their pain, whereas some note that they tend to feel more pain after periods of cycling.

 However, many that note pain afterward, also state that their pain lasts for a shorter amount of time when they are active as opposed to when they are being sedentary.

 Easy Tip: Before you start to ride an e-bike, consult your doctor and/or any other medical professional who knows your condition.

 As mentioned before, sciatica and the levels of pain you deal with vary on a personal basis, so be sure to exercise caution and calculate the risks before you begin riding.
 It’s also important to take the time to research and explore your e-Bike options to find out what exercise regime is best for you and your pain.

 Common causes for back pain are poor posture, arching your neck while cycling (which can lead to upper back strain), and uneven or rough landscape which can cause compression to the spine.

 So, choosing the right e-Bike that will make it as easy and strain-free as possible is important before you embark on riding.

 Factors such as the frame and even the type of e-bike come into play.
 There are many options, and there’s no one right answer: depending on where your pain is located and what positions you’re most comfortable in, the answer differs.
 For example, some prefer a forward-leaning e-bike while others prefer the recumbent structure.